KnowledgeCaptureAndDiscovery/DISK-API/README.md

 ## Installation

-You can install DISK using Docker or building from source.
-We recommend to use `docker` to install DISK.
+You can install DISK using Docker or [building from sourcfe](./building.md) We recommend to use `docker` to install DISK.